 Venture Arctic, 2007

-Writer & Colorist "Of Ash and Snow" in the forthcoming comics collection Sovereign Traces: Relational Constellation with writing and colors by Elizabeth LaPensée and inks by Mitchell Bercier is a romance about two Michif who cross paths during the peak and collapse of logging industry in the early 1900's.
+Writer & Colorist "Of Ash and Snow" in the forthcoming Sovereign Traces: Relational Constellation (MSU Press and Native Realities Press) with writing and colors by Elizabeth LaPensée and inks by Mitchell Bercier is a romance about two Michif who cross paths during the peak and collapse of logging industry in the early 1900's.

-Artist Written by Louise Erdrich with art by Elizabeth LaPensée, "The Strange People" in the forthcoming comics collection Sovereign Traces: Not Just Another follows an antelope woman whose night goes as to be expected for her people.
+Artist Written by Louise Erdrich with art by Elizabeth LaPensée, "The Strange People" in the comics collection Sovereign Traces: Not (Just) An(Other) (MSU Press) follows an antelope woman whose night goes as to be expected for her people.

 They Who Walk As Lightning, 2017